Psychologist’s Guide to Spiritual Awakening

 In its broadest sense, spiritual awakening can be seen as a path or a cyclical journey.
 It's a process.
 A unique process that shares many similarities with the spiritual paths of other people, but is unique all the same.

-As we move deeper and deeper into our true selves and transcend the ego, we each have different challenges and struggles.
+As we move deeper and deeper into our true selves, transcend the ego, and expand our spiritual awareness, we each have different challenges and struggles.
 We each find different ways to overcome the ego's pull and, gradually, transcend the ego's grip, and orient ourselves towards something far greater.
 Our spiritual states become traits.

 Some people like to think of the spiritual awakening process as stages, and while this doesn't resonate with me, the spiritual awakening stages can be helpful in understanding your spiritual awakening process.
 But keep in mind, spiritual development is not a linear thing.
 It’s organic, cyclical, and it ebbs and flows.